orchest/orchest/docs/source/fundamentals/settings.rst

 Settings
 ========

 Orchest is configured through *Settings*.
 Some settings require Orchest to be restarted for changes to take effect.
+For example:

 .. code-block:: json